yashmadan123/mslearn-openai/Instructions/Labs/GC-AZ-lab1.md

      pip install openai==1.13.3
      ```

-1. open the code file for your preferred language.
-In the function that calls the Azure OpenAI model, under the comment **Format and send the request to the model**, add the code to format and send the request to the
+1. Open the code file for your preferred language.
+In the function that calls the Azure OpenAI model, under the comment **Format and
-   model.
+   send the request to the model**, add the code to format and send the request to the model.

     **C#**
     `Program.cs`